Quantum Simulation of Dynamical Transition Rates in Open Quantum Systems: Appendix

-Here, we recap the Lindblad state evolution scheme in the Schrödinger picture described by Cleve and Wang in \cite{cleve2016efficient}.
+We recap the repeated interaction Lindblad simulation scheme described by Cleve and Wang in \cite{cleve2016efficient}.
 In their approach, time is discretised into \( N \) segments and an ancillary qudit with dimension \( d + 1 \) is required where \( d \) is the number of Lindblad operators.
 The qudit state $\hat{\rho}_A$ is initially prepared in

 Using qubit architectures, if \( d + 1 \) is not a power of two, the qudit can be embedded into a qubit-based register with dimension \( 2^n \geq d + 1 \) for $n$ qubits.
 The combined system undergoes the joint unitary evolution under the Hamiltonian-like operator